ardakdemir/ardakdemir.github.io/pages/gsoc.md

 Here I take some notes about the design principles of the BioSequences about kmers.

-# A nucleotide with bitvalue B has kmer-bitvalue kmerbits[B+1].
-# ambiguous nucleotides have no kmervalue, here set to 0xff.
+A nucleotide with bitvalue B has kmer-bitvalue kmerbits[B+1].
+Ambiguous nucleotides have no kmervalue, here set to 0xff.

 ```